-Truck Accident Lawyers Huntsville, Alabama
+Truck Accident Lawyers in Huntsville

-Trucks may use the same roads as passenger cars, but they have two characteristics that make them more likely to be in an accident:
+Commercial trucks may use the same roads as passenger cars, but they have two characteristics that make them more likely to be in an accident:

-Imagine what this “drift left to turn right” maneuver looks like to the vehicle behind the truck and you can easily understand how it tends to cause accidents.
+Imagine what this “drift left to turn right” maneuver looks like to the vehicle behind the truck, and you can easily understand how it tends to cause accidents.

 - What was the speed of the vehicle involved?